FoHoOV/project-management/frontend/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-# IMPORTANT

-I've upgraded this project to use svelte5.
-There are lots of refactoring needed for everything to be svelte5 like.
-Expect bugs :D